MALE PHYSICAL CHARACTERISTICS HAVE LITTLE RELATIONSHIP TO SWIMMING SPEED

 Grimston, S. K., & Hay, J. G. (1986).
 Relationships among anthropometric and stroking characteristics of college swimmers.
 Medicine and Science in Sports and Exercise, 18, 60-68.

-Six variables, five of them determined genetically, were significantly related to one or more performance variables.
+Six measures of anthropometry, five of them determined genetically, were significantly related to one or more swimming performance variables.

-It was concluded that speed is influenced little by the physique of the swimmer but that stroke length and frequency are.
+It was concluded that speed was influenced little by the physique of a swimmer but that stroke length and frequency were.
 It would seem that bigger swimmers stroke longer at lower rates while smaller swimmers stroke shorter but rate higher however, despite those assumptions physique types or features are not related to swimming velocity.

-The muscles used during the propulsive phase of swimming include the shoulder extension muscles (sternocostal part of the pectoralis major, latissimus dorsi, and teres major).
-These are all situated in the axilla region and leads to the suggestion that muscle size in this area which adds to the cross-sectional dimension contributes to the propulsive force involved in swimming.
-This is a variable that can be influenced by training and should be considered for programming.
+[Editor's note: The muscles used during the propulsive phase of swimming include the shoulder extension muscles (sternocostal part of the pectoralis major, latissimus dorsi, and teres major).
+These are all situated in the axilla region and lead to the suggestion that muscle size in this area which adds to the cross-sectional dimension contributes to the propulsive force involved in swimming.
+This is a variable that can be influenced by training and should be considered for programming and verified by research.]

 Return to Table of Contents for Biomechanics of Swimming.